As a UEA postgraduate student, you’ll be joining an institution that offers students an inspiring and engaging research environment to thrive in.

 Education and Lifelong Learning

-- Lifelong learning cultures: youth and identities, digital cultures and public pedagogies
+- Lifelong learning cultures: digital technology, social media and digital resilience; gender and sexuality

 Find out more on the Education and Lifelong Learning webpages.

 - Behavioural and experimental economics

 - Climate change, adaptation and disaster risk management

 - Environmental justice/indigenous rights

 - Impact evaluation

 - The state, governance and conflict

 - Water security